-- As clearly stated by the CIL Regulations, the NPPF and relevant policies of the emerging Local Plan it is necessary to ensure that the Borough Council's policy requirements including those relating to infrastructure do not make a site unviable.
+- As clearly stated by the CIL Regulations, the NPPF and relevant policies of the Local Plan it is necessary to ensure that the Borough Council's policy requirements including those relating to infrastructure do not make a site unviable.
 It is a major objective of the Borough Council to re-use brownfield sites, create new jobs, provide a range of vibrant mixed use sites and preserve and protect the Borough's heritage and natural assets. - 6.2 To deliver these objectives the Borough Council is acutely aware that too onerous planning obligations and other requirements could stifle the required development.
 It is also aware that the development must be served by appropriate infrastructure to ensure that the development is an attractive location to invest, live, work and/or visit.
 The infrastructure would also be required to ensure acceptance by the local community who do not wish to see their existing infrastructure and services stretched still further by development that does not contribute to its 'fair share' of infrastructure provision. - 6.3 To understand key issues surrounding the viability of development in the Borough, the Council has commissioned a study, 'CIL Viability Report' (Adams Integra 2013) and Addendum Report (Adams Integra 2014).
 It concluded that there is limited viability for developer contributions to be taken from development sites in the Borough.
 At the present time only residential and supermarket and retail warehouses could support developer contributions and that such rates would vary across the The rate for residential takes into account affordable housing requirements.
 The rates also take into account normal site development costs and that these should normally be taken into consideration by the developer when negotiating the price of the land.
-The rates also account for the use of sustainable construction methods (equivalent to Code Level 4 of the Code for Sustainable Homes) and the additional payments by developers of £172 per dwelling as part of the Solent Recreation Mitigation Partnership.
-It is acknowledged that further assessment will be required if these parameters significantly change in due course. - The recommended rates are comparable with the Borough Council current Section 106 rates and with adopted CIL rates in the adjoining local authorities. - 6.5 It is important to understand that this study which has informed the draft CIL Charging Levy represents a particular point in time during the economic cycle, a particularly prolonged and deep economic downturn, and so viability of developments will change over the Plan period. - 6.6 The research identifies a number of broad charging zones based on viability.
+The rates also account for the use of sustainable construction methods (equivalent to Code Level 4 of the Code for Sustainable Homes) and the additional payments by developers of £172 per dwelling27 as part of the Solent Recreation Mitigation Partnership.
+It is acknowledged that further assessment will be required if these parameters significantly change in due course. - 6.4 The recommended rates are comparable with the Borough Council's Section 106 rates and with adopted CIL rates in the adjoining local authorities. - 6.5 It is important to understand that the study which has informed the CIL Charging Levy represents a particular point in time during the economic cycle, a particularly prolonged and deep economic downturn, and so viability of developments will change over the Plan period. - 6.6 The research identifies a number of broad charging zones based on viability.
 It is important to note that by the very nature of this type of work these broad generalisations may mask specific viability issues on particular development sites.
-Consequently an individual development site could take a higher level of developer contributions than the viability assessment implies, or conversely there may be difficult constraints to overcome making the site less viable and therefore less able to secure all the potential contributions and policy requirements.
+Consequently an individual development site could take a higher level of developer contributions than the viability assessment implies, or conversely there may be